righettod/powershell-android-utils/README.md

 * [zipalign](https://developer.android.com/studio/command-line/zipalign)
 * [java](https://adoptopenjdk.net) (Runtime or JDK)

-:information_source: You can use the function `Test-Tools` to verify that your installation is OK.
+💡 You can use the function `Test-Tools` to verify that your installation is OK.

 # 🚧 Module installation